You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 - Students are welcome to use their own personal devices if they wish and they can be connected to the school’s guest wireless network.

 NOTE: Students should be made aware that if they choose to use their own devices that the Computer Services Department cannot fix hardware or software issues for them since these devices are not owned by the Pemberton Township School District.

 - ChromeOS is an operating system designed by Google to be completely “cloud-based”.
 What this means is that while there is a physical computer in the hands of the individual user all data is stored in the Google Drive system which is accessible by any computer device connected to the internet.

-- A Chromebook has a minimal amount of storage space which can store data should the device be disconnected from the internet.
-Once the device is re-connected to the internet any "NEW" data will be synchronized with the data on the users Google Drive.
+- A Chromebook has a minimal amount of storage space that can store data should the device be disconnected from the internet.
+Once the device is reconnected to the internet any "NEW" data will be synchronized with the data on the users Google Drive.

 - Being a “cloud-based” device is extremely useful because it means that if a specific device experiences any type of failure an individual user can still have access to all of their previous data without losing anything simply by logging into a different Chromebook.